k1r0s/not-awesome-es6-classes/README.md

 [How to Use Classes and Sleep at Night](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4)

 I'm not convinced that using ES6 class syntax in this fashion is the best long term solution for React, and you should be aware of the alternatives: __React.createClass(), [react-stampit](https://github.com/stampit-org/react-stampit), and pure (stateless) functions__.
 However, Dan has established a solid, __reasonable set of guidelines__ to follow in the meantime.
-So, __if you you must use ES6 classes in React, please follow his lead__:
+So, __if you must use ES6 classes in React, please follow his lead__:

 __Key Points__
 - Resist making classes your public API.